Personal finance | april 28, 2025

 529 college savings plans

-Additionally, starting in the 2024–2025 school year, distributions from a grandparent-owned 529 account will no longer count as income to the student on the Free Application for Federal Student Aid (FAFSA®).
+Additionally, as of the 2024–2025 school year, distributions from a grandparent‑owned 529 account no longer count as income to the student on the Free Application for Federal Student Aid (FAFSA®).
+The value of parent-owned 529 accounts must be reported on the FAFSA.
+However, those assets are treated as parental assets instead of less favorable student assets, and grandparent-owned accounts are not reported.

-If something changes, you can access the money; however, there may be taxes and penalties.3
+If something changes, you can access the money; however, there may be taxes and penalties.4

 UGMA/UTMA accounts